 • Where: Mustard Seed Communities (see website), Kingston, Jamaica (Catholic mission founded in 1978)

-• Who: Members of NACN-USA & affiliated Councils (& other healthcare professionals are welcome, too!)
+• Who: Open to Members of NACN-USA & affiliated Councils (& other healthcare professionals are welcome, too!)

 • Trip Facilitator: Cheryl Hettman, PhD, RN – past president, NACN-USA, 2010-2012 & current chair, Archives/History Committee – She has been leading trips to MSC for 15 years.